 - Sprinkle the spinach with another generous pinch of sea salt, then drizzle the dressing on top, and toss lightly.
 Serve immediately.

 - This will make far more dressing than you're likely to want on a single batch of this salad.
-I would recommend simply making all of the dressing, because it will keep on the counter for several weeks!
+Just make all of it - it will keep on the counter for several weeks!
 And now you have homemade salad dressing ready to go every night — look at you!
 The oil and vinegar will separate a few minutes after shaking — just shake again to recombine before dressing your next salad.

 - With so few ingredients, the quality of each takes on even more importance, so try to use the best balsamic and olive oil that you can, and the freshest spinach!